 The 1995 NARM Job Analysis was undertaken by NARM in conjunction with the National Assessment Institute.
 The survey instrument was developed by the participants of the Certification Task Force meetings, and included every possible midwifery skill and knowledge aspect for out-of-hospital practice.
 The survey was mailed to 3000 midwives practicing in predominately out-of-hospital settings who were identified by state midwifery organizations, midwifery magazine mailing lists, and the Midwives Alliance of North America membership list.
 This extensive survey, which took an average of 12 hours to complete, was returned by 850 midwives.
 One-third of the respondents were Certified Nurse-Midwives and two-thirds were direct-entry midwives.
-The results of this survey formed the basis for the next version of the NARM Written Examination and the development of the NARM Skills Assessment.
+The results of this survey formed the basis for the next version of the NARM Written Examination.

 In 1996, NARM contracted with Schroeder Measurement Technologies (SMT) to oversee test development for the written and the skills examinations, test administration, and the processing of the portfolio application program.
 The earlier versions of the exam (Forms A-C) had evolved from a combination of multiple choice and essay, to a total multiple choice format of 350 questions.
 Each subsequent version of the written exam has been 350 multiple-choice questions.
 The first administration of Form D of the Written Examination, developed by SMT, was in August of 1996.
 The exam has been updated every two years, per NCCA Standards, following the test blueprint identified by the Job Analysis.

 NARM’s goal was to establish an entry-level certification that would define the minimum levels of training under supervision that would adequately prepare a midwife for safe, independent practice in predominately out-of-hospital settings, and to define the knowledge and skills that must be demonstrated for the entry-level practitioner.
 The Certification Task Force participants, through a consensus process, determined the amount of clinical experience necessary for competent entry level practice.
 While these numbers have increased as the certification process evolved, the original requirements were:

 • 20 births as an assistant (active participant)